scoconno/scoconno.github.io/self/behaviorism2/essay.md

 What a case!
 You have never seen one like it in all these years of  working for the Gothic Knight Law Firm.
 It's about a gorilla called Koko held in captivity.
 Animal rights activists argue that Koko should be released.
 The core of their argument is the behaviorist thesis that mental states are identical to behaviors.
 Koko behaves as if she has mental states, so they argue that she really does have mental states.

 You have been contracted by the owners of the facility holding Koko to argue against the animal rights activists.
-You write a memo arguing that Koko's behavior does not prove she has mental state.
+You write a memo arguing that Koko's behavior does not prove she has mental states.
 Your strategy is to show that the animal rights activists are unable to say how Koko's behaviors correlate with various mental states without making assumptions about what other mental states Koko has, e.g., they cannot say that  Koko's facial expressions when seeing a kitten count as joy without saying that Koko believes kittens are fun---this appeals to some other mental state and is not merely a behavior description of joy.

 You can watch videos of Koko [here.](https://www.youtube.com/user/kokoflix)